 Hey there, new to Kindergarten.
-Here is a list of must reads for every new to K teacher!
+Here is a list of must-reads for every new Kindergarten teacher!
 Are you going to be teaching Kindergarten next year for the first time?
 Are you wondering if is it hard to be a kindergarten teacher?
 Welcome to the world of Kindergarten.
 No one can even understand all the joy and hard work that goes into teaching Kindergarten until they actually do it.
 It is the HARDEST, most rewarding job that you will love.
 I know this based on my experience as a kindergarten teacher.

-Now is the time teachers are learning they will be moving to Kindergarten for the first time, or maybe returning to K after teaching other grades.
-I thought it would be helpful to provide you will a one stop post to answer any, if not all of your questions concerning teaching Kindergarten.
-The ultimate goal is your knowledge, comfort, and to get a jump start to make this year, your Kindergarten teaching year, a success.
+Now is the time for teachers are learning they will be moving to Kindergarten for the first time, or maybe returning to K after teaching other grades.
+I thought it would be helpful to provide you will a one-stop post to answer any, if not all of your questions concerning teaching Kindergarten.
+The ultimate goal is your knowledge and comfort, and to get a jump start to making this year, your Kindergarten teaching year, a success.

 This is exactly where the newest Kindergarten teacher needs to start.
 First, you to find out if your school has a curriculum map.
 If they do, use that.
 If they do not.
 Make one.
 It is a breakdown of each standard you will teach week by week.
 It will be your road map and pacing guide for the upcoming year.
-You can look at my map from 2016-2017 school year here.
-This map will be changing some for the upcoming school year, so I do not have that map ready yet.
+You can look at my map from the 2016-2017 school year here.
+This map will be changing for the upcoming school year, so I do not have that map ready yet.
 I am still waiting on the final shuffling of the county’s guidelines.
 Best yet, you can work on this from home.

 Next, I think it is important to create a tentative schedule.
 You can look at mine here.
 Now, this schedule isn’t going to be set in stone, but it should give you an idea of each part of your day as well as how much time you will be spending in each part of the day.
-I recommend getting a tentative schedule from your co workers to start with before you set up your room.
+I recommend getting a tentative schedule from your co-workers to start with before you set up your room.
 Why?
-I want you to wrap your brain around math time and where you will want to store you math materials.
-Also think about reading time and where a good location for a class library needs to be.
+I want you to wrap your brain around math time and where you will want to store your math materials.
+Also, think about reading time and where a good location for a class library needs to be.

 Why Do I Daily I